percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN2.1.0.md

 ## Release Highlights

-* Now it is [possible](../backups.md#restore) to restore previously saved backups not only to an already-esixting cluster, but also to some new Kubernetes-based environment
+* Now it is [possible](../backups.md#restore) to restore previously saved backups not only to an already-existing cluster, but also to some new Kubernetes-based environment

 * Handy `pg`, `pg-backup`, and `pg-restore` short names have been added for the Operator Custom Resources, useful to quickly query the cluster state with the `kubectl get` command